xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/AffineScheme.typ

   Ideal.span s = ⊤
 ```

-*Natural Language:* A collection of basic opens covers an affine open $U$ if and only if the corresponding sections generate the unit ideal.
+A collection of basic opens covers an affine open $U$ if and only if the corresponding sections generate the unit ideal.
 This is the geometric manifestation of the fact that elements generate the unit ideal if and only if they have no common zeros.

 == Supremum of Basic Opens